renaissance-publishing/renaissance/content/chapters/11-combat.md

             reload the weapon (or that it cannot be reloaded, should that be the case).

+### Touch-Only and Indicate-Only Attacks

-  - Touch-Only Attacks: sometimes, notably when using some powers, an attacker only needs to touch their target.
+Sometimes, notably when using some powers, an attacker only needs to touch their target.

-      - Treat this as an attack, using the standard rules.
-The attacker may use either COO+SOM+SOM or their Unarmed Combat skill (no proficiency required); they receive a +20 bonus.
+These use all the normal rules for an attack, except that they are easier: the attacker may use either COO+SOM+SOM or their Unarmed Combat skill (no proficiency required), and they receive a +20 bonus.
+The defender takes a -20 penalty to their defence.

+Similarly, sometimes, notably when using some Powers, an attacker only needs to direct an effect to a target – by pointing at their target, for example, or by fixing their gaze on the target.
+These attacks work like normal ranged attacks, except that the attacker may use either 3×COO or their Ranged Weapons skill (no proficiency is required), and they receive a +20 bonus.
 The defender takes a -20 penalty.

-  - Indicate-Only Attacks: sometimes, notably when using some Powers, an attacker only needs to direct an effect to a target – by pointing at the target, for example, or fixing their gaze on the target.

-      - Treat this as a ranged attack, using the standard rules.
-The attacker may use either 3×COO or their Ranged Weapons skill (no proficiency is required); they receive a +20 bonus.
-The defender takes a -20 penalty.
+### Un-Aware Targets

-  - Un-Aware Target: targets who are not aware that they are being attacked cannot defend.
-(The attacker must still roll to hit their target.)
+Characters who are not aware that they are being attacked cannot defend The attacker must still roll their attack check, but it is *unnoposed*, and the defender takes damage if the attacker succeeds.
 (PCs and major NPCs should usually be allowed a Perception Check to notice a hidden attacker.
 Also, people usually take notice after they have been attacked.)

+### Blind Attacks

+Normally, characters don't threaten targets that they can't see; any attempt to hit such a target will fare little better than chance.
+This means that an attack against a target that the attacker cannot see must either make a check for a *Stroke of Luck* or use a TN of 50, whichever is *worse*.

 ## Armor and Armor Penetration